 When I cook the meal I just erase it off the board.
 By the end of the week I usually have 1-2 left depending on if we had leftovers or if Daddy spoiled us by bringing home a pizza one night.

 So that is how I do it!
-You just need 3 things: a clipboard, a binder, and a white board (or heck, a piece of scratch paper will do!).
+To organize recipes, you just need 3 things: a clipboard, a binder, and a white board (or heck, a piece of scratch paper will do!).
 Spring a new recipe night on your family and see how they like being your personal food critic for the night!